rrwen/twitter2pg-cli/tests/README.md

 ## Test Environment

-The test environment creates an isolated PostgreSQL database named `twitter2pg_database` to run tests on.

 To connect to Twiter and PostgreSQL, a `.env` file is required:

 1. Create a `.env` file in the root directory